slifin/breeze/README.md

 ## Name things

-Create a habit of when creating something avoid operating on the result immediately:
+Create a habit of naming things by not operating on anything without a name:

 For example instead of this: